elieandraos/clockwork-vue/README.md

 ![NPM](https://img.shields.io/npm/l/@elieandraos/clockwork-vue)

 This package ships a Vue 3 composable that exposes the clockwork error bag to the component template.
-All the validation is still handled by the clockwork library, so make sure to check [the full documentation](https://github.com/elieandraos/clockwork) to benefit from all its features (built-in rules, custom rules, etc...)
+All the validation is still handled by the clockwork library, so make sure to check
+<a href="https://github.com/elieandraos/clockwork" target="_blank">the full documentation</a> to benefit from all its
+features (built-in rules, custom rules, etc...)

 # Installation